 Kyle and I attempted the Cauthorn-Wilson on the East Face of Cutthroat Peak on April 21st, 2019.
 Snow conditions were quite poor, so snowshoes were required for the approach and descent – ugh!
 While we didn’t climb the money pitch, we did get to enjoy some nice alpine ambiance while climbing some fun pitches.

 As I followed the pitch, falling ice from higher on the peak began to intensify.
 The unrelenting sun was melting the mountain apart.
-I took a couple of good hits from falling ice just after pulling a vertical step.
-With little discussion as I finished the pitch, we agreed to bail.
+I took a couple of good hits from falling ice just after pulling a vertical step on our belayed pitch.
+With little discussion as I finished reached the anchor, we agreed to bail.
 The crux pitch was sun-affected and delaminating, but it appeared climbable with rock gear for protection.
 No matter, because the pieces of ice falling down it were getting bigger and bigger.
 A couple of raps and a short downclimb got us back to the base, where we commenced a painful hike back to the car in brutally soft snow conditions.